-If it is a preexisting facility.
-You need to contact your Local Health Department and send plans prior to opening, to schedule for an inspection of the recreational water facility to obtain a permit.
+If it is a preexisting facility in Cabell County, the Cabell-Huntington Health Department must review the plans prior to opening and conduct an inspection of the recreational water facility before issuing a permit.

 CHHD also relies on the public and the owner/operators to educate themselves about proper water safety and apply their knowledge at their establishment.
 The following links provide a wealth of information on water recreational facility safety: